 Malocclusion is the clinical term for misaligned teeth that can lead to oral health complications like overbite, underbite, crossbite, and overcrowding.
 As the teeth are misaligned, it becomes difficult to perform vital oral functions like chewing, biting and speaking but an orthodontist is specially trained in treating all types of malocclusions and can effectively correct the way your teeth line up in the jaw.
 Orthodontic treatment involves a variety of tools and techniques to move the misaligned jaw and crooked teeth into the right positions.

-What Are the Three Classes of Malocclusions?
+What Are The Three Types of Malocclusion Classes?

 1. Class 1 Malocclusion